[Essential for working adults!] Become a text communication master!

 9. how many⇒how many

-Also, since you can communicate what you want to say in one message, you reduce the number of chat messages you need to send, improving work efficiency for both parties.
-One
+Furthermore, since you can communicate your message in a single message, you reduce the number of chat messages you need to send, making both parties' work more efficient.

 The difference between chat and email

-What's the difference between chat and email?
+What are the differences between chat and email?

 Both are convenient tools for communicating with customers.